Nursing and Allied Health Admissions

 Continuing Education (Noncredit) to Credit Programs

-In addition to these programs, we hold transfer articulation agreements with the following Nursing Schools: Notre Dame of Maryland University and University of Maryland at Baltimore.
+In addition to these programs, we hold transfer articulation agreements with the following Nursing Schools: Stevenson University and University of Maryland at Baltimore.

 -